 Deborah is a dynamic and accomplished philanthropy and marketing-communications executive, with over 20 years’ experience and a versatile skill set.
-Deborah brings strategic insight from industries including higher education, finance, building, retail and not-for-profits.
+Deborah brings strategic insight from industries including higher education, charities, finance, building and construction, and private enterprise.

-Deborah enjoys articulating complex issues and managing multiple stakeholders, taking each on a journey and providing mutual benefit.
-She feels that stimulating collective thought, identifying new opportunities and developing a culture are paramount to building strong relationships and ultimately, strong revenue streams.
+Deborah enjoys articulating complex issues and managing multiple stakeholders, through a focus on concise communications and target audience, taking each on a journey and providing mutual benefit.
+She feels that stimulating collective thought, identifying new opportunities and developing a culture are paramount to building strong relationships and ultimately, strong philanthropic support.

 Dave Shepherd recently established a bespoke consultancy practice after 30 years’ experience in the schools’ sector, as both an educator and senior administrator.
 Dave specializes in the full range of Advancement disciplines, volunteer management and senior strategic leadership training for International and Independent schools globally.
 In 2006, Dave established the Development, Alumni Relations and Marketing and Communications Office as Director of Advancement at United World College of South East Asia (UWCSEA); a K1 – Grade 12 non-profit International school in Singapore.
 The Advancement team has raised over S$30 million, connected with over 15,000 alumni representing 140 countries and is supported by over 100 Parent Ambassadors and senior volunteer leaders.
 Dave has taught and presented regularly at CASE institutes, commissions and events.
 He chaired the 10th Asia-Pacific Advancement Conference in 2017 and is currently a director of the CASE Asia-Pacific Board.

 Marcus Ward is Chief Philanthropy Officer at Monash University.
-Marcus joined Monash in September 2013 as Director of Development, and now leads a team of 40 development professionals with an institution-wide remit to embed a culture of philanthropy at the University, in support of Monash’s mission and vision, through both securing transformational philanthropy and significant levels of alumni donor participation.
-He serves as deputy to the Vice-President, Advancement, Damien Farrell and is the founding Chair of the Universities Australia Philanthropy Network.
+He leads a team of 40 with a remit to embed a culture of philanthropy in support of Monash’s mission and vision, through both securing transformational gifts and significant levels of alumni donor participation.

-Prior to joining ERDA, Marcus was Head of Major Gifts at Queen’s University Belfast, where he worked on two comprehensive fundraising campaigns which redefined the importance of philanthropy in Northern Ireland and culminated in the team being recognised as the Times Higher University Fundraising Team of the Year 2012.
-Prior to that Marcus led the Corporate and Trust Fundraising Team at The Prince's Trust in London, the Prince of Wales's largest charity, securing its largest ever philanthropic relationship with the English Premier League, still in place 20 years later.
+Before joining Monash, Marcus was Head of Major Gifts at Queen’s University Belfast, where he worked on two comprehensive fundraising campaigns that culminated in the team recognised as the Times Higher Education Fundraising Team of the Year 2012.
+Prior to that Marcus led the Corporate and Trust Fundraising Team at The Prince's Trust in London, securing its largest ever philanthropic relationship, still in place almost 20 years later.